-By logging into revizto.com from any desktop or tablet, users can access the Revizto Workspace and add team members, plus set access level within the project user directory.
+By logging into revizto.com from any desktop or tablet, users can access the Revizto Workspace and add project members, plus set access levels within the project user directory.
 The project user directory also contains additional features to further modify user profiles such as:

-Below are links to video tutorials of how to manage team members.
+Below are links to articles that describe how to manage project members.

-Note: If other project team members are not receiving a sent invite, please see the Revizto Network Requirements.
+Note: If other project members are not receiving a sent invite, please see the Revizto network requirements.

 Each user within a Revizto project has the ability to customize settings that best fit their preferences and hardware requirements.
 We at Revizto have accounted for the different types of roles within a project team and the hardware typically available to them.
 Below is a list of hardware, software, and Revizto specifications to operate Revizto correctly.

 Below is a link to view the preferred and minimum requirements to operate Revizto on both desktop and tablet systems.